SizzinSeal/Eigen/README.md

 ## Installation

-> Note that only PROS is supported due to VEXCode using an ancient compiler
+> Note that only PROS is supported due to VEXCode using an ancient version of C++

 1. Download `Eigen@version.zip` from the [latest release](https://github.com/LemLib/Eigen/releases/latest)
 2. Add the zip file to your project